STANCHOS/STANCHOS/README.md

 # Stanzin Chosdan

-Someone eager to learn programming and a CP, Cybersecurity, Web Development, and AI-ML Enthusiast!
+Someone eager to learn programming and a Cybersecurity, Web Development, and AI-ML Enthusiast!

 *Currently pursuing my 2nd year of B.Tech in CSE at Delhi Technological University (DTU)*
 <sub>(Mandatory notice: previously known as Delhi College of Engineering or DCE)</sub>